Biodiversity: Protected areas

 Protected areas, including forest reserves and biosphere reserves, serve many functions including for affording protection to wild animals and their habitat.
 Protected areas have been set up all over the world with the specific aim of protecting and conserving plants and animals.
 Some scientists have called on the global community to designate as protected areas of 30 percent of the planet by 2030, and 50 percent by 2050, in order to mitigate biodiversity loss from anthropogenic causes.
 The target of protecting 30% of the area of the planet by the year 2030 (30 by 30) was adopted by almost 200 countries in the 2022 United Nations Biodiversity Conference.
 At the moment of adoption (December 2022) 17% of land territory and 10% of ocean territory were protected.
 In a study published 4 September 2020 in Science Advances researchers mapped out regions that can help meet critical conservation and climate goals.

 Protected areas safeguard nature and cultural resources and contribute to livelihoods, particularly at local level.
-There are over 238 563 designated protected areas worldwide, equivalent to 14.9 percent of the earth's land surface, varying in their extension, level of protection, and type of management (IUCN, 2018).Forest protected areas are a subset of all protected areas in which a significant portion of the area is forest.
-This may be the whole or only a part of the protected area.
-Globally, 18 percent of the world's forest area, or more than 700 million hectares, fall within legally established protected areas such as national parks, conservation areas and game reserves.
+There are over 238 563 designated protected areas worldwide, equivalent to 14.9 percent of the earth's land surface, varying in their extension, level of protection, and type of management (IUCN, 2018).

 The benefits of protected areas extend beyond their immediate environment and time.
 In addition to conserving nature, protected areas are crucial for securing the long-term delivery of ecosystem services.
 They provide numerous benefits including the conservation of genetic resources for food and agriculture, the provision of medicine and health benefits, the provision of water, recreation and tourism, and for acting as a buffer against disaster.
 Increasingly, there is acknowledgement of the wider socioeconomic values of these natural ecosystems and of the ecosystem services they can provide.

-Forest protected areas in particular play many important roles including as a provider of habitat, shelter, food and genetic materials, and as a buffer against disaster.
-They deliver stable supplies of many goods and environmental services.
-The role of protected areas, especially forest protected areas, in mitigating and adapting to climate change has increasingly been recognized over the last few years.
-Protected areas not only store and sequester carbon (i.e. the global network of protected areas stores at least 15 percent of terrestrial carbon), but also enable species to adapt to changing climate patterns by providing refuges and migration corridors.
-Protected areas also protect people from sudden climate events and reduce their vulnerability to weather-induced problems such as floods and droughts (UNEP–WCMC, 2016).